prashanthspeshway/Ecom/ENV_SETUP.md

 SMTP_PASS=your-app-password
 SMTP_FROM=your-email@gmail.com
 FRONTEND_URL=http://localhost:8080

+# Razorpay Configuration
+RAZORPAY_KEY_ID=your-razorpay-key-id
+RAZORPAY_KEY_SECRET=your-razorpay-key-secret
 ```

 **Note for Gmail users**: You need to use an [App Password](https://support.google.com/accounts/answer/185833) instead of your regular password.
 Enable 2-Step Verification first, then generate an app password.

+**Note for Razorpay**: Get your Key ID and Key Secret from [Razorpay Dashboard](https://dashboard.razorpay.com/app/keys).
+Use test keys for development and live keys for production.

 ## Setup Instructions